SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-11-weekend-portfolio-trump-2.md

 The world is terrible.
 But as all the existentialists have said, “Nevertheless, here we are.”
 We have to cope with what is in front of us.
 Any other policy is self-delusion.
+Coping with what is in front of us means:
-- For investments, that means becoming somewhat more defensive.
+- For investments, becoming somewhat more defensive.
-- Politically & practically, it means becoming as difficult as possible, throwing sand in all the gears of Republican fascism.
+- Politically & practically, becoming as difficult as possible, throwing sand in all the gears of Republican fascism.

 At my age, I can do the former, but will have to choose carefully about the latter.